George Metesky: Profile

-Fingerprint experts, handwriting experts, the bomb investigation unit, and other NYPD groups worked with dedication but made little progress.
-With traditional police methods seemingly useless against Metesky's erratic bombing campaign, police captain John Cronin approached his friend James A. Brussel, a criminologist, psychiatrist, and assistant commissioner of the New York State Commission for Mental Hygiene.
-Captain Cronin asked Brussel to meet with Inspector Howard E. Finney, head of the NYPD's Crime Laboratory.

-In his office with Finney and two detectives, Brussel examined the crime-scene photos and letters and discussed the bomber's metal-working and electrical skills.
-As he talked with the police, Brussel developed what he called a kind of "portrait" of the bomber, what would now be called an offender profile.
-The bomber's belief that he had been wronged by Consolidated Edison and by others acting in concert with Consolidated Edison seemed to dominate his thoughts, leading Brussel to conclude that the bomber was suffering from paranoia, a condition he described as "a chronic disorder of insidious development, characterized by persistent, unalterable, systematized, logically constructed delusions."
-Based on the evidence and his own experience dealing with psychotic criminals, Brussel put forth a number of theories beyond the obvious grudge against Consolidated Edison:
+Fingerprint experts, handwriting experts, the bomb investigation unit and other NYPD groups made little progress.
+With traditional police methods seemingly useless against Metesky's erratic bombing campaign, police captain John Cronin approached his friend James A. Brussel, a criminologist, psychiatrist and assistant commissioner of the New York State Commission for Mental Hygiene.
+Captain Cronin asked Brussel to meet with inspector Howard E. Finney, head of the NYPD's crime laboratory.
+Brussel examined the crime-scene photos and letters to develop an offender profile of the bomber.
+Brussel concluded that the bomber was suffering from paranoia, a condition that he described as "a chronic disorder of insidious development, characterized by persistent, unalterable, systematized, logically constructed delusions".
+Based on the evidence and his own experience dealing with psychotic criminals, Brussel offered a number of theories beyond the obvious grudge against Consolidated Edison:

 Male, as historically most bombers were male.
 Well proportioned and of average build, based on studies of hospitalized mental patients.
 Forty to fifty years old, as paranoia develops slowly.
 Precise, neat and tidy, based on his letters and the workmanship of his bombs.
 An exemplary employee, on time and well-behaved.
 A Slav, because bombs were favored in Middle Europe.
 A Catholic, because most Slavs were Catholic.
 Courteous but not friendly.